Scorpio861104/Vfide/TESTER-GUIDE.md

 # 🧪 VFIDE Testnet Tester Guide

-**Welcome Early Testers!** You're among the first to experience VFIDE - the decentralized financial ecosystem built on zkSync.
+**Welcome Early Testers!** You're among the first to experience VFIDE - the decentralized financial ecosystem built on Base.
 Your feedback shapes our launch.

 ---